marcelkohl/dbex/README.md

 - loading/processing request on tree item that was double clicked
 - status bar with time taken by query, or records updated (engine must send messages to be shown)
 - input for filter treeview by name
+- show time taken from last query (or while querying)

 ### Additional modules
 - export result as csv